mfhepp/pip/README.md

 - I would like to have the headline numbering for subsequent notebooks start at 2, 3, 4 ... respectively - is there a way to set this?
 - When generating PDFs with `decktape`, there are a few errors regarding missing includes / 404s; what is the effect and how to solve this?
 - I would like to have all fragments of a slide appear on a single PDF page, but RISE/decktape do not seem to pass the respective URI parameter.
 - I need a mechanism to hide solutions from the tutorial in at least an HTML or PDF version, ideally managed via a generic tag or cell meta-data.
-The two available extensions for only in the ipynb view, neither in HTML export nor PDF.
+The two available extensions work only in the ipynb view, neither in HTML export nor PDF.
 - The font size varies with output resolution.
 This is a nuissance.